Kayyow/sqs-replayer/README.md

 ## Options

 - `--region` - The region in which the queues exists.
-- `--is-fifo` - Is the queue a FIFO queue.
+- `--fifo` - Is the queue a FIFO queue.
-- `--should-delete` - Should messages be deleted from the original queue. (enabled by default)
+- `--delete` - Should messages be deleted from the original queue. (enabled by default)